Beth (drag queen): Career

 Beth competed on season 2 of Canada's Drag Race.
-She was the first contestant eliminated, after losing a lip sync against to "Maneater" by Nelly Fertado.
+She was the first contestant eliminated, after losing a lip sync against to "Maneater" by Nelly Furtado.
 Michael Cook of Instinct wrote, "While her time on Season 2 ... might have been brief, the impression that Beth left on the competition and her fellow competitors was definitely memorable.
 With a passion for indigenous two-spirit people and a fresh post-pandemic perspective, Beth's post-Canada's Drag Race career is poised for greatness."

 Personal life

 Beth is originally from Nelson and lives in Vancouver.
 She has three brothers, including a twin.
 She uses the pronouns she/her in drag and he/she/they out of drag.